-- 4.5.3 Any crewed aircraft, and uncrewed aircraft intending to operate above 400ft AGL, must submit a request to enter the TDA to NPAS at least 12 hours in advance.
-Contact details will be provided in the AIC and NOTAM which will be published at least 24 hours in advance of TDA activation. - 4.5.4 Permission to enter must be requested from Cardiff ATC as the Airspace Authority, these contact details will also be provided in the AIC and NOTAM. - 4.5.5 The only exception to the above approval procedure is for emergency services responding to an incident and military responding to national security, due to the nature of operation, who only need to request approval from Cardiff ATC.
+- 4.5.3 Any crewed aircraft requiring access to the TDA during the notified TDA activation times must submit a request to NPAS at least 12 hours in advance.
+Contact details will be provided in the AIC and NOTAM which will be published at least 24 hours in advance of TDA activation. - 4.5.4 The only exception to the above approval procedure is for emergency services responding to an incident and military responding to national security.
+These procedures have been agreed in a Letter of Agreement.